Yanaka Historical Walking Tour in Tokyo's Old TownFeel the ordinary day of locals in the Tokyo's old town★★★★★

 Tips and recommendations by our official guides

 There are so many different aspects of Tokyo.
 Populated, modern downtown areas like Shinjuku or Shibuya are becoming major symbols of Tokyo and big destinations for travelers.

 While those districts have much to offer, there are some historical, culturally-rich districts right in the center of this vibrant city.
-Off of the Yamanote line (the central train line in Tokyo), just a couple of minutes away from concrete jungles of Shibuya and Shinjuku, there is a place where you can become a part of the deep, local lifestyle and soak up Tokyo's old neighborhood: the Yanaka District.
+There is a place where you can become a part of the deep, local lifestyle and soak up Tokyo's old neighborhood: the Yanaka District.

 Yanaka is one of Tokyo's most charming and traditional districts.
 The neighborhood survived the attacks of WWⅡ and endured all of the big earthquakes of Tokyo.
 Because of its resilience, Yanaka remains intact as it was decades ago, bringing an air of nostalgia and rustic charm.

 Throughout the walking tour, you can see the ongoing daily activities carried out in the market, and enjoy local snacks and street foods in the backstreets.

 To begin, we'll head to Nezu shrine, the oldest in Tokyo, to take amazing photos of the torii gates and gain some insight into Japan's traditional religion, Shintonism.